birdoptera/S4B_Final_Project/README.md

 ## Dependencies
-This script has several dependencies that will be installed through the script.
-These include:
+This script has several R-package dependencies that need to be installed.
+Please install them before running the script:

 ridigbio